Speechmatics

 Speechmatics is a technology company based in Cambridge, England, which develops automatic speech recognition software (ASR) based on recurrent neural networks and statistical language modelling.
 Speechmatics was originally named Cantab Research Ltd when founded in 2006 by speech recognition specialist Dr. Tony Robinson.

-Speechmatics offers its speech recognition for solution and service providers to integrate into their stack regardless of their industry or use case.
-Businesses use Speechmatics to understand and transcribe human-level speech into text regardless of any gender or demographic barrier.
-The technology can be deployed on-premises and in public and private cloud.
+Speechmatics offers its speech recognition for solution and service providers to integrate into their stack.
+Businesses can use Speechmatics to understand and transcribe speech into text.
+The technology can be deployed on-premises and in public or private cloud.